-Grievance Redressal Committee:
+Composition of Grievance Redressal Committee:

-The Students Grievance Redressal Committee shall be constituted with the following members:
+- The Students Grievance Redressal Committee shall be constituted with the following members:

-- Registrar – Chairperson
+- Registrar – Chair Person

 - Students Affairs Officer – Secretary

-- Dean Academics (Member)
+- Dean Academics

-- Controller Examination & Evaluation (Member)
+- Controller Examination & Evaluation

-- Respective HODs
+- Respective HODs/ Asst HoDs

-Roles and responsibilities of the Grievance Redressal Committee:
+Function of the Student Grievance Redressal Committee: